-So, be sure to highlight any professional experience you might have - include the company, job title, the work you did, achievements during your stint and the respective dates.
+So, be sure to highlight any professional experience you might have -- whether you started your own company or worked for another one.
+Make sure you include the company name, job title, responsibilities, achievements during your stint, and respective dates.

 Worried you have limited or no work experience?
 Don’t be.
 Even part-time work and internships are applicable in this section as they denote your practical experience.

 Section 4 – Volunteer Experience & Extracurricular Activities

 Have you ever organized a blood donation camp, organized an event at a nursing home or volunteered in any other community service activity?
 It’s time to reflect and jot down your volunteering experience in chronological order and describe the noteworthy elements under each of them.

 Apart from volunteer work, you must also highlight extracurricular activities you have participated in.
 If you are confused about which ones to include, here’s an informative video -

 How to select the activities that will truly strengthen your CV

 Talking about volunteer experience and extracurricular activities gives the admissions committee a peak into your life outside academics while highlighting key soft skills that are an asset to have.

 It’s always beneficial to include awards, honors or certifications you have received and mention any leadership positions you may have held in the past.
 It adds credibility to your claims.

 Along with the name of the award and the year, also spare a line in giving a quick explanation of what it was about to give context.